FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

-# What are toolchains exactly?
+# What are toolchains?

 - are defined in easyconfig files
 - are a collection of compilers and support libraries
-- provide consistent build parameters/env
+- provide consistent builds for module stacks
+- aid in re-producibility
 - are a great place for optimization fan-out

----

-# How far does it go?

-Down:

-- just above kernel/hardware
-- is inconsistent

-Up:

-- build tools (compilers, static base libraries)

 ---